A Wrinkle in Time: Margaret "Meg" Murry

-Meg is the oldest child of scientists Alex and Kate Murry, about thirteen years old.
-Introduced on the first page of the book, she is the story's main protagonist.
-One of Kate Murry's "abnormal" children, she seems to have a temper and a difficult time focusing in school.
+The oldest child of scientists Alex and Kate Murry, she has a temper and a difficult time focusing in school because of her father's disappearance.

 Charles Wallace Murry

-Charles Wallace is the youngest Murry child, at six years old.
-Charles Wallace speaks only to his family, but can empathically or telepathically read certain people's thoughts and feelings.
+The youngest Murry child is a social pariah: he speaks aloud only to his family, but can telepathically read others' thoughts and feelings.

 Calvin O'Keefe

-Calvin is the third oldest of Paddy and Branwen O'Keefe's eleven children: a tall, thin, red-haired 14-year-old high school junior.
+The third oldest child of Paddy and Branwen O'Keefe's eleven children.
+He is a tall, thin, red-haired high school junior.

 Supernatural characters

 Mrs. Whatsit, Mrs. Who, and Mrs. Which

-The Mrs. Ws are immortal beings who can travel across large stretches of both space and time by dematerializing and rematerializing ("tessering").
-They are all capable of shapeshifting, but appear as elderly women for almost all of the story.
+Immortal beings who can travel across large stretches of space-time by dematerializing and rematerializing ("tessering").
+They are all capable of shapeshifting but typically appear as elderly women.

-Mrs. Whatsit is the youngest of the Mrs. Ws (despite being 2,379,152,497 years, 8 months, and 3 days old), and has the most interaction with the children.
-In a past life she was a star, and when reminded, still grieves for the loss of life on her former planets, when the star she was, died.